vishwacsena/composer-managed-lab/03-actions_http.md

 The http request action is found under the `Access external resources >` menu in the flow "+" button.

-1. Add an `Http Request` step to your flow.
+1. Select `Send an HTTP request` to add a the step to your flow.

    ![](./assets/03/http-step.png)